Out-of-sample gravity predictions and trade policy counterfactuals: Results

-Table \ref{endog_case} shows results for the case of endogenous treatment (i.e., with $b=1$) which, across the $1,000$ replications, yields group sizes ($n_{k}$) ranging from $680$ to $1354$, with a mean of $1018.5$.
+Table \ref{endog_case} shows results for the case of endogenous treatment (i.e., with $\theta_1=5$ and $\theta_2=1$) which, across the $1,000$ replications, yields values of $n_{k}$ ranging from $680$ to $1354$, with a mean of $1018.5$.

-Comparing the four gravity models first, we see that the 3-way model performs best by far.
-It yields a mean imputation estimator closest to one ($0.993$), has the smallest $SE_{IE}$ ($0.093$), and the lowest $MSE_{IE}$ ($0.009$).
-The 3-way model also achieves the lowest RMAE ($0.260$) and RRMSE ($1.559$), and the highest average out-of-sample $R^{2}$ ($0.914$).

-Also of interest is the fact that the 2-way model performs worse than the 1-way and the traditional model.
-The most likely explanation for its poor performance relative to the 1-way model is that it does not control for the endogeneity of the treatment, because it does not include bilateral fixed effects.
-Interestingly, however, the traditional gravity model also sometimes outperforms the 2-way model even though it does not control for bilateral fixed effects either.
-A plausible explanation for the latter finding is that not controlling for the multilateral resistance terms that motivate the country-time fixed effects used in the 2-way and 3-way models induces a downward bias that partially offsets the upward bias from not accounting for the endogeneity of the treatment.
+Comparing the four gravity models first, we see that the 3-way model outperforms the other specifications in all criteria considered.
+Also of interest is the fact that the 2-way model performs worse than the 1-way model in terms of estimation.
+The most likely explanation for this is that the 2-way model does not control for the endogeneity of the treatment, because it does not include bilateral fixed effects.
+Interestingly, however, the traditional gravity model also outperforms the 2-way model even though it does not control for bilateral fixed effects.
+A plausible explanation for the latter finding is that not controlling for the multilateral resistance terms that motivate the country-time fixed effects used in the 2-way and 3-way models induces a downward bias that partially offsets the upward bias from not accounting for the endogeneity of the treatment.\footnote{Note that the results in Table 1 show that the estimates of the 2-way model are biased upward, whereas those from the 1-way model are biased downward.}

-Moving on to the machine learning methods, we find that some methods can do as well, or even better, than the 3-way model in terms of the mean of $IE_k$ (Ens, RF, GB-FE, and NN-FE), but have much higher $SE_{IE}$ (see the estimation part of the table).
-In turn, E-FE (the ensemble method augmented with the estimated fixed effects from the 3-way model) has a smaller $SE_{IE}$ than the 3-way model and a mean of $IE_k$ reasonably close to $1$.
-As a result, the 3-way and E-FE estimators have virtually identical values of the $MSE_{IE}$ ($0.009$).
+Moving on to the machine learning methods, we start by noting that the inclusion of the estimated fixed effects among the regressors dramatically improves the performance of these methods.
+This speaks to the importance of the information embedded in these fixed effect estimates.
+Looking at the estimation part of the table, we find that some of the machine learning methods can do as well, or even better, than the 3-way model in terms of Mean\textsubscript{PTT}, but have much higher SE\textsubscript{PTT}.
+In turn, the ensemble method augmented with the estimated fixed effects from the 3-way model, SG-FE, has a bias slightly larger than that of the 3-way model, but compensates for that by having a smaller SE\textsubscript{PTT}.
+Therefore, these two estimators have virtually identical MSE\textsubscript{PTT}.